ABOUT US

 Andrea Connell

-An experienced educational leader, the Principal of Sydney Girls High School since 2009, Andrea has held previous leadership positions at Fort Street High School, Sydney Secondary College, and the NSW Education Standards Authority.
+As an experienced educational leader and the Principal of Sydney Girls High School from 2009 to 2024, Andrea has previously held leadership positions at Fort Street High School, Sydney Secondary College, and the NSW Education Standards Authority.
 She has been a member of the board of the Hunter Valley Theatre Company, UNSW Maths and Statistics community member as well as the Planning Committee for the Inner West Council.
 Her commitment to public education was recognised in 2023 with a Service Award from the NSW Department of Education.

 Mark Grosser